LucaMastrantoni/CORALAINE_pCR/README.md

 Repository for CORALAINE study (Mastrantoni et al.)
 - "Data": data used in the analyses
-- "Models": the Elastic Net and TabPFn model
+- "Model": the Elastic Net model

 The Web App is available at: https://coralaine-whxxbg8wwtwnntoxbxqjhu.streamlit.app/